oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-tfs-master/rule.md

 ---

-​The best way of getting the most out of TFS is to have a "TFS Master".
+The best way of getting the most out of TFS is to have a "TFS Master".
 A TFS Master is like a Scrum Master but is only interested in helping you get 100% from TFS and it's perfectly fine for them to be part of the development team.

 It's important to note that a TFS Master is not a management position.
 It's simply a role that encourages the team to use TFS in the best way possible.
 With a specialist knowledge of TFS, they're in the best position to know what should change and what could be done better.

 Some of the things they should focus on are:

-- ​Taking you beyond TFS as just a source control system
+- Taking you beyond TFS as just a source control system
 - Using TFS to help you on a proper ALM road
 - Making sure that automated builds are created and managed properly by the developers
 - Managing the build servers if additional help is needed (builds themselves are the responsibility of the developers)